SaltaIT/eyp-barman/README.md

 ## Module Description

-This module installs barman and configures backups
+This module installs barman and configures backups.

+Limitations:
+* It does **NOT** support slave backups

 ## Setup